LattePandaTeam/LattePanda-Win10-Software/Bios/LattePanda V1.2 for CR200 Z8350 only/Special BIOS for 10 inches display/README.md

 **Please download and read the "How to use the 10“ display" first before you test the 10 inches display.
 An operation error may damage the board and display both.**

 ### What's new
+2019/09/26- v1.3
+**A demo version for whom have the blink problem when using the old 10" display bios**

 2017/11/30-
 **We release a special BIOS for LP 10" display**
 And because it is a portrait dislpay so we total made two different direction for the LOGO to  adapte your project.